zlataovce/takenaka/README.md

 Options:
     --output, -o [output] -> Output directory { String }
     --version, -v -> Target Minecraft version, can be specified multiple times (always required) { String }
+    --namespace, -n -> Target namespace, can be specified multiple times, order matters { String }
+    --ancestryNamespace, -a -> Target ancestry namespace, can be specified multiple times, has to be a subset of --namespace { String }
     --cache, -c [cache] -> Caching directory for mappings and other resources { String }
     --server [false] -> Include server mappings in the documentation --client [false] -> Include client mappings in the documentation